 I hope I’m starting to convince you that arguing is pointless and doesn’t work.

 If for some reason you do get into an argument however, here are the some key logical fallacies you need to watch out for…

-Circular reasoning is when an argument assumes what it is trying to prove (I.e. the conclusion is contained within the premise)
+Circular reasoning is when an argument assumes what it is trying to prove I.e. the conclusion is assumed within the premises

 “I’m right, because I say I’m right.”

 “I know he’s not lying, because he tells me that he’s not lying.”

 “The Bible/Quran is the word of God because it says it is”